osrf/gazebo_tutorials/plugins_random_velocity/tutorial-6.md

 5. [SetLinearVelocity](https://osrf-distributions.s3.amazonaws.com/gazebo/api/dev/classgazebo_1_1physics_1_1Model.html#acb848e605587a69dfc0c5342905f1e3c)

 You can modify the plugin by involving angular acceleration, linear acceleration, and you can have keep them random or fixed.
-You can also play with the relative velocity of two links by making it constant, and applying random velocity to one link and to see how the other functions to satisfy the constraints.
+You can also play with the relative velocity of two links by making it constant, and applying random velocity to one link and to see how the velocity of the other link changes to maintain that relative velocity.
-You can also involve external force factors.
+Or you may involve external force factors.